ericmjl/thesis/text/01-introduction.md

 ### Bayesian Phylogenetic Inference

 Bayesian phylogenetic reconstruction methods extend likelihood tree reconstruction methods by allowing us to infer a probability distribution over the tree topology and coalescent times, given the data.
 When paired with phylogeographic inference [@Lemey:2010eu], where geography is modelled as another character state in addition to nucleotide sequence, it is possible to trace reconstruct and trace the movement of viruses.
 As is the case with Bayesian inference in general, the exponential increase in computational power along with advances in tree-space MCMC have been greatly enabling.
 Bayesian phylogenetic inference has been used successfully to infer the time of emergence of outbreak viruses such as the Ebola virus [@Gire:2014fk; @Park:2015cw] and movement swine influenza viruses [@Nelson:2015dy].
+Nonetheless, Bayesian phylogenetic tree construction remains computationally expensive; typical real-world runtimes for tree reconstruction, given single core, GPU-enabled compute power, are on the order of weeks for hundreds of taxa and months for thousands of taxa.

 ## Interpreting Trees